For your customers

 You can support an existing customer community by sponsoring meetups or hopping into general forums on Reddit or into Twitter conversations.
 These customers are already engaged enough with your community that they’ve started their own forum to discuss.

 If a place doesn’t already exist for customers to discuss best practices, you can create a customer community forum and recruit users to start the discussion.
-Starting a community from scratch takes time, consistency and dedication.
+Starting a community from scratch takes time, consistency, and dedication.
 When you start, it might seem very quiet and you might even need to encourage customers to start joining in the conversations with giveaways and rewards.
 But if you stick with it, you’ll see a core group of engaged customers take charge and make the community their own.

 Perhaps most importantly, the customer service team’s role in customer engagement is to keep the door open for customers to connect.
 If a customer receives terrible service, they aren’t likely to want to engage further with a brand.
 However, if the experience when contacting support is always pleasant, it’s much more likely that the customer will want to continue working with your brand.

 In an age where 2.6 billion people use social media to actively communicate, offering customer support where your customers need it is of paramount importance.
 Email and phone stay as customers’ favorite communication channels with brands.
 However, research indicates the growing popularity of other channels, with 25% of customers pointing to chatbots and 25% of customers picking messaging channels like WhatsApp as their preferred channels.

 Create a knowledge base of FAQs and useful tips so that customers can find the answer to their questions without having to contact your support team.
 This gives your customers the power to solve their own issues and also reduces the number of tickets your helpdesk receives.

 Customers feel valued and cared for when they realize that companies track and remember their conversation or relationship history with the brand.
 Having access to their order details or previous customer service interactions or even recording details of support interaction on different channels meets customer expectations of being heard.